Set Up and Manage Shared Spaces (For Admins)

 - Both workspaces must be in the same data processing region (US to US, EU to EU, etc.).

-- At least one External Connection Admin.
+- At least one Connection Admin.
 You must designate at least one user in your workspace who can review and approve external collaboration requests.

 Designate Connection Admins

-External Connection Admin
+Workspace Level Connection Admin

 - Manage all external connections in Settings > External Connections